Best Life Jackets for Kids of 2026

 • Some kids found that the zipper on the neck can chafe right under the chin.
 Bigger kids had no issue.

-The Best Child Life Jacket: Stohlquist Child Life Jacket
+Best Toddler Life Jacket 30-50 pounds: Stohlquist Child Life Jacket

 Stohlquist Child Life Jacket